daniel-furman/daniel-furman.github.io/content/posts/Numerical-Math-Mondays-approximating-the-golden-ratio.md

 ### Appendix: More Reading
 ---

-   * The coolest golden ratio visualization application, IMO, is the [golden spiral](https://mathworld.wolfram.com/GoldenSpiral.html) (see the first picture!).
+   * The coolest golden ratio visualization, imo, is the [golden spiral](https://mathworld.wolfram.com/GoldenSpiral.html) (see the first picture!).
 Consider a rectangle whose length is the golden ratio $$\varphi$$ with height 1.
 Successive points that divide this "golden rectangle" into perfect squares fall on a logarithmic spiral with a growth factor equal to $$\varphi$$.

    * A well written Pixa article on [photography and design applications of the golden ratio](https://www.pixpa.com/blog/golden-ratio).
 Is the golden ratio the genesis of photography’s rule of thirds?
 How close do natural patterns adhere to the golden ratio?